ChadbouM/IAI/README.txt

 or
 > python .\source\IAI.py --as edit

-Currently the Map Editor allows the placement of walls onto a background image.
+Currently the Map Editor allows the placement of walls and enemies onto a background generated from an image.

+# CONTROLS:

+WASD  -> Move Selection (When selecting a Tile -> Places Walls on Tile) Space -> Select
+E     -> Back
+Q     -> Alt
+(Can be Changed in the config file [Open in Text Editor])

+*  Use Return(Enter) to finish typing in a prompt
+** Alt: When Selecting a Tile            -> Removes Enemy from Tile
+		When Selecting an Item from Menu -> Edit selected Item

 # TODO/UPCOMING #

-> Added Editor Features
+> PickUp -> Item link
 > The IAI Game
+-- Will use the Maps made with the editor
+-- Built from principles and code found in the 'Legacy' project
+> Linux (Ubuntu) Testing/Launcher

 # CREDITS: #